mushfiq814/resume/readme.md

 * ReactPDF: generate PDF files from React virtual tree
 * eslint: linting and enforcing consistent code style

+## Structure

+All source files (TypeScript, TSX React) are located in `src`.
+The structure is as follows.

+* all resume sections (Job Experience, Objective, Projects, etc.) are in `src/sections`.
+* all UI components shared by the sections are located in `src/shared`.
+* all content is centralized as json files.
+These are `src/content.json` (for specialized content) and `src/content-master.json` (for all historical content that can take more than a page).
+The UI components pull from these files to populate their content.

 ## Contributing

 Have any criticisms about my resume?
 Please [submit an issue](https://github.com/mushfiq814/resume/issues/new/choose) and tell me about it.
 I would greatly appreciate it!